Retropex/custom-ocean.xyz-dashboard/README.md

 The dashboard stores a rolling window of historical metrics in memory.
 Each dataset (arrow history, metrics log and hashrate history) is capped at 180 entries, equating to roughly three hours of data.
-Older points are pruned by the `StateManager` before saving to Redis, ensuring memory usage remains stable.
+Older points are compressed by the `StateManager` before saving to Redis—values are averaged so long-term trends remain accurate while memory usage stays predictable.
 Short-term variance history for earnings metrics is also persisted so 3-hour variance values remain visible after restarts.
 Minor gaps of a few minutes are filled automatically using the last known metric so the variance progress can